department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-convo-guide-for-screen-readers.md

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is Angela.
-Today we're going to be reviewing a feature on VA.gov that helps Veterans identify personalized action items after logging into the website.
+Today we're going to be reviewing some new features being considered for VA.gov.

 Before we start, a few things I want to mention: